 What We Do

-Aurora Area Interfaith Food Pantry is committed to providing nutritious food relief to the community in a humanitarian and compassionate manner.
+The Aurora Food Pantry is committed to providing nutritious food relief to the community in a humanitarian and compassionate manner.
 When surveyed, 99% of clients reported that they were satisfied with the food they received and 93% reported that the food helped their families improve their overall health.
-Read on to learn about how Aurora Food Pantry is ending hunger in our community or scroll to the bottom of this page to see a video of the pantry in action.

-We believe access to fresh, nutritious food is everyone’s right.
-That’s why we distribute food 3 days a week, 51 weeks a year.
+Weekly Distributions – We believe access to fresh, nutritious food is everyone’s right.
 While most pantries allow clients to visit every other week or once a month, clients may visit Aurora Food Pantry once every week.
 That way, if an unexpected need arises, no one has to wait for food.
-Get distribution information here.
+Learn More.

-Hunger can affect anyone, including our nation’s veterans.
+Veterans Pantries – Hunger can affect anyone, including our nation’s veterans.
 According to the National Veterans Foundation, 1.5 million veterans live in poverty.
 Each year, around Veterans Day in November, we host a special food distribution just for veterans.
-This event increases awareness of the pantry among veterans, so they know where to go if they or a fellow veteran needs food assistance.
+In 2021, we will be adding an additional food distribution, just for veterans, around Memorial Day.
+Learn more.

 Food waste is a huge problem in the United States.
 According to the Department of Agriculture, 33 million tons of perfectly edible food ends up in landfills each year – that’s 40% of all the food produced in the United States!